sebap100/next-i18next/docs/v8-migration.md

 Before the translation functionality was initialised on a global level, in `_app.js`.
 Now, you must use a new method, called `serverSideTranslations` on *each* page in your `pages` directory.

-The object `i18n` which was imported directly from `i18n.js` in `next-i18next@<8` suppored only client-side-rendering.
+The object `i18n` which was imported directly from `i18n.js` in `next-i18next@<8` supported only client-side-rendering.
 Now in the v8 the `i18n` object also supports server-side rendering.
 So you can use the `i18n.language` for server-side rendered elements.

 ## What is the same?